 Session Initiation Protocol (SIP) is a protocol for controlling voice and video communication sessions (calls) over an IP network.
-It contains instructions for processing the the call, identifying its origin, destination, components, and status.
+It contains instructions for processing the call and identifying its origin, destination, components, and status.

 SIP is used in Internet telephony, video conferencing, and to send SMS messages.
-The popular VoIP (Voice Over IP network) phone calling services may use SIP (or other communication protocols).
+Popular VoIP (Voice Over IP) calling services may use SIP (or other communication protocols).
 However unlike VoIP, SIP is not limited to voice and can also carry video and data.

-Sip phones can be either an actual phones or a software solution (a softphone).
-An actual SIP phone does not look any different than a regular phone, but is designed to handle calls over the Internet connection instead of a traditional phone lines.
-It can have both an Internet port (accepting a Ethernet cable) and a standard phone port, or just an Internet port.
+Sip phones are available as an actual phone or as a software solution (a softphone).
+An SIP phone looks like any regular bussines phone, but is designed to handle calls over an Internet connection instead of traditional phone lines (also known as POTS.)
+It can have both an Ethernet ports and a standard phone port, or just an Internet port.
 A softphone allows a personal computer or mobile device to emulate the functionality of a SIP phone.

-With TeleBroad you can implement either approach or combine them.
+With Telebroad you can implement either approach or combine them.
 Our PBXellent platform is completely software based and is designed to handle all your calls, voicemails, messages, and faxes from a computer or a mobile device.
-We also offer the added convenience of PBXellent compatible SIP phones to suit all type of users.
+Windows, macOS, iOS, Android, and web devices are all supported.
+We also offer the added convenience of PBXellent compatible SIP phones to suit your needs.